 This clause is a supplement to clause 3.8.120.

-SRV 11.3 shall be supported for SMETS1 CHFs, SMETS1 PPMIDs (except where the corresponding entry (entries) for the SMETS1 PPMID in the SMETS1 Elgible Product Combinations is associated with a GroupID of either ‘EA’ or ‘EB’) as well as SMETS1 Smart Meters.
+SRV 11.3 shall be supported for SMETS1 CHFs, SMETS1 PPMIDs as well as SMETS1 Smart Meters.

 Where the Service Request relates to a SMETS1 CHF or SMETS1 PPMID and the Business Originator ID does not relate to the Responsible Supplier for the SMETS1 ESME on the same home area network then the DCC shall return a Response containing an error code of E4 indicating failure.